ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

     - `Criteria` to build queries, under the hood it builds an AST, which is converted to SQL later
 - Hibernate is an implementation of the JPA, other like EclipseLink exist
     - both compatible with JPA 3.2
+### DATABASE STUFF
+- JDBC - java database connectivity - driver to manage a db connection, standard API for app to talk to db
+- hikari - a library that maintains a database connection pool
 ### JUNIT
 - version 4 (release 2006)
     - tagging: uses `Categories` and other annotations